sponzillo/markbots/ask-and-hubspot.md

 Once the form is configured you can move to the next step, sending contact's data to Hubspot.

 To achieve this goal first [create a new Private App](https://developers.hubspot.com/docs/api/migrate-an-api-key-integration-to-a-private-app#create-a-new-private-app) on Hubspot.
-In this way you will get a new token to connect to their APIs.
+In this way you will get a new **Access token** to connect to their APIs.

+## Hubspot Private app

 When asked, select the "scope" of your app, taking care of selectiong "contacts" and assigning at least the Write permission (that we use for our chatbot).